 - Economic Injury Disaster Loan (EIDL) Program: The EIDL provides up to $2 million to help small businesses and most private nonprofits meet their financial obligations and operating expenses.
 The loan rate for an EIDL is 3.75% for businesses and 2.75% for non-profits with up to a 30-year term.
-The CARES Act provides an advance of up to $10,000 to small businesses and nonprofits that apply for an SBA economic injury disaster loan.
-The Small Business Administration is providing up to $1,000 per employee.
+The CARES Act provided an advance of up to $10,000 to small businesses and nonprofits that apply for an SBA economic injury disaster loan, however this advance funding has been fully allocated and is no longer available.
 Payments on Coronavirus EIDL loans are deferred for one year.
-This funding will be dispersed prior to the loan application’s approval and does not need to be repaid.
 Your business can use this grant to provide paid sick leave to employees, maintain payroll, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent and mortgage payments.

-- Debt Relief to new SBA Borrowers: The stimulus includes $17 billion in funding to provide immediate relief to small businesses with standard SBA 7(a), 504, or microloans.
-Under this provision, SBA will cover all loan payments for existing SBA borrowers, including principal, interest, and fees, for six months.
-This relief will also be available to new borrowers who take out an SBA loan before September 2020.
+- Debt Relief to new SBA Borrowers: The CARES Act included $17 billion in funding to provide immediate relief to small businesses with standard SBA 7(a), 504, or microloans.
+Under this provision, SBA covered all loan payments for existing SBA borrowers, including principal, interest, and fees, for six months.
+This relief was also available to new borrowers who take out an SBA loan before September 2020.

 - Assistance to Mid-sized Businesses: The CARES Act also creates a direct loan program for businesses and eligible nonprofit outfits with 500 to 10,000 employees.
 These loans have interest rates up to 2% and no interest or principal due for the first six months.
 Companies seeking aid must agree to a few requirements, including using the loan “to retain at least 90 percent of the recipient's workforce, at full compensation and benefits, until September 30, 2020."
 The recipient must also agree to not outsource jobs, to get rid of collective bargaining agreements, and to pay dividends or stock buybacks.